Baton Rouge Personal Injury Lawyer

 When any of the above types of accidents have caused you harm, it is imperative that you reach out to a capable Baton Rouge injury attorney at Spencer Calahan Injury Lawyers.
-We have the experience necessary to win your claim.
+We have the experience necessary to help you.
 We will only have one year from the date the accident occurred to file your suit before we are barred from obtaining the compensation you deserve, so move quickly.

 The way we go about gathering the appropriate evidence to support your personal injury case will be based on the type of accident you were involved in.

 For example, if you were injured in an auto accident, we can examine each involved vehicle to see if a malfunctioning part caused the collision.
 In the case of a medical malpractice suit, we would want to interview everyone involved in your treatment and care, as well as examine your medical records and charts so we can determine exactly where the mistake occurred.

 Other kinds of evidence that will be crucial to the success of your Baton Rouge injury claim could include videos, witness statements, supporting documents, photographs, forensic evidence like DNA, and expert testimony (i.e., a statement from an expert who is able to examine the damage and injuries and draw valid conclusions as to how the accident occurred).

 Obtaining high-quality evidence can only help your case.
-While you’re recovering from your injuries, an injury attorney in Baton Rouge will work for you to build a robust case that is set up to win.
+While you’re recovering from your injuries, an injury attorney in Baton Rouge can work for you to build a robust case that is set up to win.

 Once the at-fault party has been identified by your Baton Rouge personal injury attorney, the next step is to determine how much your claim is worth.
 This starts with considering the type of injury you sustained, as this will determine what medical treatments will be necessary and how your quality of life will be damaged.
 For example, a coma will result in substantially more significant damages than a bone fracture will.
 Other commonly seen injuries that our clients have reported include the following: